CiscoDevNet/terraform-provider-intersight/website/docs/r/os_bulk_install_info.html.markdown

   + `nr_source`:(string) Answer values can be provided from three sources - Embedded in OS image, static file,or as placeholder values for an answer file template.Source of the answers is given as value, Embedded/File/Template.'Embedded' option indicates that the answer file is embedded within the OS Image.
 'File'option indicates that the answers are provided as a file.
 'Template' indicates that theplaceholders in the selected os.ConfigurationFile MO are replaced with values providedas os.Answers MO.* `None` - Indicates that answers is not sent and values must be populated from Install Template.  * `Embedded` - Indicates that the answer file is embedded within OS image.* `File` - Indicates that the answer file is a static content that has all thevalues populated.* `Template` - Indicates that the given answers are used to populate the answer filetemplate.
 The template allows the users to refer some server specificanswers as fields/placeholders and replace these placeholders with theactual values for each Server during OS installation using 'Answers' and'AdditionalParameters' properties in os.Install MO.The answer file templates can be created by users as os.ConfigurationFile objects.
   + `error_msgs`:
                 (Array of schema.TypeString) -
-  + `install_target`:(string)(Computed) The target in which OS installation triggered, the value represented is StorageControllerID follwed by PhysicalDisk SerialNumber in case of Physcial disk or VirtualDriveId for virtual drive.
+  + `install_target`:(string)(ReadOnly) The target in which OS installation triggered, the value represented is StorageControllerID follwed by PhysicalDisk SerialNumber in case of Physcial disk or VirtualDriveId for virtual drive.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `processed_install_target`:(HashMap) -(Computed) The target in which OS installation triggered, this is populated after processing the given data.
+  + `processed_install_target`:(HashMap) -(ReadOnly) The target in which OS installation triggered, this is populated after processing the given data.
 This complex property has following sub-properties:
     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
-  + `serial_number`:(string)(Computed) The Serial Number of the server.
+  + `serial_number`:(string)(ReadOnly) The Serial Number of the server.
 * `servers`:(Array) An array of relationships to computePhysical resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `shared_scope`:(string)(Computed) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
+* `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `tags`:(Array)
 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
 * `validation_infos`:(Array)
 This complex property has following sub-properties:
-  + `error_msg`:(string)(Computed) Validation error message.
+  + `error_msg`:(string)(ReadOnly) Validation error message.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `status`:(string)(Computed) The status of the validation step.* `NotValidated` - The validation not started.* `Valid` - The step status marked as valid when respective step validation condition is successful.* `Invalid` - The step status marked as invalid when respective step validation condition is failed.* `InProgress` - The validation is in progress.
+  + `status`:(string)(ReadOnly) The status of the validation step.* `NotValidated` - The validation not started.* `Valid` - The step status marked as valid when respective step validation condition is successful.* `Invalid` - The step status marked as invalid when respective step validation condition is failed.* `InProgress` - The validation is in progress.
-  + `step_name`:(string)(Computed) The validation step name.* `OS Install Schema Validation` - The step to validate the CSV file schema.* `OS Image Validation` - The Operating System Image parameter validation step.* `SCU Image Validation` - The SCU Image parameter validation step.* `Configuration source and file validation` - The Configuration Source and Configuration file validation step.* `Server level data validation` - The server level parameters validation.
+  + `step_name`:(string)(ReadOnly) The validation step name.* `OS Install Schema Validation` - The step to validate the CSV file schema.* `OS Image Validation` - The Operating System Image parameter validation step.* `SCU Image Validation` - The SCU Image parameter validation step.* `Configuration source and file validation` - The Configuration Source and Configuration file validation step.* `Server level data validation` - The server level parameters validation.
-* `version_context`:(HashMap) -(Computed) The versioning info for this managed object.
+* `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)
 This complex property has following sub-properties: